jrlmx/sourdough/README.md

 # Sourdough 🍞
 ## A Customizable Laravel Installer/Starter Kit

+If you're like me, you have a set of dependencies, configuration files, helpers, or whatever else you just HAVE to have in your new Laravel projects.
+This tool aims to make it easy to create a new Laravel project with the right dependencies, configuration, and other files in place - and it's completely customizable.

+Already have a favorite starter-kit?
+You can install and extend it with this tool.

+Configure it once, use it over and over again.

 > [!WARNING]
 > This was created primarily for personal use - I won't necessarily make changes based on your feedback unless it's an egregious bug or security issue.
 > The installer and the default "starter" are works-in-progress and may contain bugs.